nanhao/easy_aop/README.md

     }
 }

-PHPAOP::add_advice([
+EasyAop::add_advice([
     'before@MyClass::method1',
     'before@MyClass::method2',
 ], function() {
     log();
 });
 ```
 With codes above, we put the log aspect in a single place, writing log() only once.
-PHPAOP::add_advice() will magically attach it to the beginning of method1 and method2.
+EasyAop::add_advice() will magically attach it to the beginning of method1 and method2.
 By this way, we gain at least two advantages:
 - We extract the aspect, making it easier to maintain.
 - We keep the main logic of methods clean, which also make them easier to maintain.